Day Trips & Camping Spots Near Palestine, TX

 This is a small park but is big on awesome.
 Great for a day trip or to camp for the weekend.
 Campsites with water and electricity are just $13/night or daily entrance fees are $2/adult and kids 12 and under are Free.
 Talk about cheap entertainment!
 Enjoy fishing (you can rent fishing poles there) and excellent hiking and the 1828 Rice Family Log Home that is open for tours.

-I have not been to this park yet, but plan to visit asap.
-It is definitely worth a mention because it is so close to Palestine.
+*Note: this park is in danger of closing as of 2023–check website for current availability** It is definitely worth a mention because it is so close to Palestine.
 Find info here.
 Per the park’s website, activities include camping, backpacking, hiking, horseback riding on approximately 15 miles of day-use equestrian trails, nature study, bird watching, boating on a 2,400-acre lake, water skiing, jet skiing, fishing, and lake swimming in a large, buoyed sandy area.